-1. An aircraft meteorological station is defined in Technical Regulations, Volume I – General Meteorological Standards and Recommended Practices as a “meteorological station situated on an aircraft”, whereas a meteorological observing station (meteorological station) is defined as a “place where meteorological observations are made with the approval of the WMO Member or Members concerned.”

-2. Mandatory requirements for provision of observations from aircraft are to be found in Technical Regulations, Volume II – Meteorological Service for International Air Navigation.
+2. The provisions for observations from aircraft are specified in Technical Regulations (WMO-No. 49), Volume II – Meteorological Service for International Air Navigation, Part I, 5.
 The following provisions are to be read in conjunction with that material.

 2.5.1 Members should arrange for meteorological observations to be made and reported by aircraft of their national registry.